-The Greek astronomer Ptolemy included the stars of Canes Venatici in the constellation Ursa Major as informes (unformed), but the constellation was not introduced until 1687, when the Polish astronomer Johannes Hevelius created it from the faint stars located under the big bear’s tail.
+The Greek astronomer Ptolemy included the stars of Canes Venatici in the constellation Ursa Major as informes (unformed stars), but the constellation was not introduced until 1687, when the Polish astronomer Johannes Hevelius created it from the faint stars located under the Great Bear’s tail.